 "Yes.
-Better the coax the answers out of her.
+Better to coax the answers out of her.
 Perhaps if we can get her talking of her own volition, she will open up if given the time," Lucina said.

 "Besides, if Morgan wants us to give her some space, I'm not all that inclined to act against those wishes," Robin agreed, nodding.
-"If she doesn't want to talk, it may be better to wait until this does.
-Give her the time she needs to figure this things out before-"
+"If she doesn't want to talk, it may be better to wait until she does.
+Give her the time she needs to figure these things out before-"

 "Y-Your pardon?"
 Lucina asked, her voice wavering slightly as she seemed to still be trying to keep pace.
 "What does any of this-"